hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/153__Praveen_R._Bhat.md

 > No No. I have not considered three sattAs for any of the two versions of
 > DSV you have listed.
 >
-​Okay... however...
+Okay... however...

 I have no doubt pointed out, in this thread itself, that three sattAs are
 > being admitted by Sri MS during the course of his arguments, which has been
 > refuted  by Sri Anand Ji.
 I have left it at that.
 >
-​... this gave my earlier impression.
-For what its worth, I didn't see MS admitting three sattAs.​ I'm not sure how you landed that conclusion.
+... this gave my earlier impression.
+For what its worth, I didn't see MS admitting three sattAs.
+I'm not sure how you landed that conclusion.

 > I am not even sure which of the above two DSV versions Sri MS is